-NOW liquid multivitamin is a good choice for a supplement that is truly meant to be in addition to a healthy diet.
-NOW adheres to CGMPs, is gluten-free, non-GMO and plant-based.
+Natures Plus liquid multivitamin is a good choice for a supplement that is truly meant to be in addition to a healthy diet.
+The brand adheres to CGMPs, is gluten-free, hypoallergenic and plant-based.

-The blend of nutrients includes a high amount of B vitamins and vitamins A, C and E. And it only has a small amount of iron (4.5 mg), which makes it a good choice for men and people after menopause.
+The blend of nutrients includes a high amount of B vitamins and vitamins A, C and E. And it only has a small amount of iron (4.5 mg), which makes it a good choice for men and people who've already gone through menopause.

 The nutrient formulation includes selenium and zinc, both of which are important for men's and women's health.
-It only contains 400 IU of vitamin D, which is below the recommended daily amount of 800 IU, so ensure you take a separate vitamin D supplement or get it from D-rich food sources or natural sunshine.
+It also contains 1,000 IU of vitamin D3, which makes it a great source of this essential nutrient.

 Liquid vitamins are a great choice for older adults who may have difficulties swallowing, and this supplement is one that all older adults in the house can take without having to purchase separate bottles.